wp-plugins/nextgen-facebook/readme.txt

 * [Exclude Pages](http://wordpress.org/extend/plugins/exclude-pages/) : If the Exclude Pages plugin is active, social buttons will not be added to excluded pages.
 An additional option will be available on the settings page to toggle this default behavior on/off.

 * [CDN Linker](https://github.com/wmark/CDN-Linker/downloads) : If the CDN Linker plugin is active, the featured image URL will be rewritten by CDN Linker before it's encoded into the sharing URLs for Pinterest and Tumblr.

+== Shortcodes ==

+You can add one or more social sharing buttons to your content by using the `[ngfb]` shortcode.
+For example:

+`
+[ngfb buttons="facebook, gplus, linkedin, pinterest, stumbleupon, tumblr, twitter"] `

+Note: Like add other methods to add social buttons (enabled from the settings page, widget, etc.), the Pinterest button will only show on posts with a featured image.

 == Stylesheets ==